-It is the student’s responsibility to fulfill all academic requirements to achieve his or her selected academic major.
-It is the responsibility of the faculty and staff to advise the student and to facilitate the student’s effort.
+The student is responsible to fulfill all academic requirements to achieve his or her selected academic major.
+The faculty and staff are responsible for advising and facilitating the student’s effort.

 Academic advising is the process by which faculty and staff advisors provide information and advice to assigned student advisees.
 The purpose is for advisors to assist students in making decisions that will result in the completion of their degree programs in the most effective way.
 This process is an important part of the college education at Maine Maritime Academy.
 A successful academic advising program is dependent upon the shared commitment of students, faculty, staff, and administration.

 Students are responsible for scheduling, preparing for, and keeping advising appointments; collecting appropriate information; knowing the basic requirements for their individual degree program and college policies; and making their own final decisions along with taking responsibility for the results.

 Advisors are responsible for having a thorough knowledge of the degree requirements for the program in which their advisees are enrolled and college policies and procedures that affect their advisees.
 Advisors should also be aware of what career opportunities graduates have and of the other advising and counseling resources available at the college.
 Advisors may need to contact advisees to schedule meetings, particularly new advisees and those who are having academic problems.
 Advisors are expected to be available to students on a regular basis, monitor their advisees’ progress, assist in considering options, and make referrals to other sources of help.

 The Administration of the college will support academic advisors by providing clear and accurate information on policies, procedures, resources and programs.
 The college is committed to helping advisors develop effective advising skills, to evaluate the advising system, and to make improvements where needed.
 Further, the college acknowledges the time requirements for effective advising and the important contribution advisors make through appropriate recognition and reward.